JRSijsling/quartic/README.md

 An installation of Magma.

 The algorithms use the Magma algorithm `MinimizeReducePlaneQuartic`, due to Elsenhans and Stoll, to simplify any output over the rationals.
-In order for this to work properly, one needs a bug fix of the file `magma/package/Geometry/SrfDP/`, which can be found in `magma/BugFix.m`.
+In order for this to work properly, one needs a bug fix of a function at the end of the file `magma/package/Geometry/SrfDP/minred.m`, which can be found in `magma/BugFix.m`.
 Be warned that this new file is attached by default and supersedes its version in Magma.

 Installation
 --